Moritz344/PokeType/README.md

 a tui to get information about pokemons

 Options:
   -V, --version        output the version number
   -h, --help           display help for command

 Commands:
-  tui                   start the tui search <pokemonName>  search for a specific pokemon with the name or id help [command]        display help for command
+  tui                  start the tui random               get a random pokemon quiz                 quiz of the day search <name or id>  search for a specific pokemon with the name or id effective <name>     returns pokemon types that are effective against the given pokemon and uneffective help [command]       display help for command
 ```